This information describes when you should go to Memorial Sloan Kettering’s (MSK) Urgent Care Center and what will happen while you’re there.

 Will I automatically be admitted to the hospital after coming to the UCC?

-No. Your UCC doctor and nurse will discuss whether it is safe for you to go home or if you need to be admitted to the hospital.
+No. Your UCC healthcare provider will discuss whether it is safe for you to go home, be transferred to the Clinical Decision Unit (an observation program at MSK), or if you need to be admitted to the hospital.
 This discussion is based on your:

 - Medical and surgical history